What is threadworm and how can I treat it?

 Threadworms look like small, white strings of thread, which is where they got their name, and you may notice them in your poo after you’ve been to the toilet.

-If you think your child has threadworm, you should check around their bottom in the morning, as these small worms may come out overnight as your child is asleep.
+If you think your child has threadworm, you should check around their bottom in the morning.
+These small worms may come out overnight while your child is asleep.

 Other symptoms of threadworm include intense itching around the anus or vagina, which may feel worse at night.